Looking at how to run a successful salon business?

 In the discussion of how to run a successful hairdressing salon, budget and cash flow management are key factors.
 Always take a realistic approach to how you budget for your salon business expenses.
 You should plan for the worst possible scenario, not the best.
 If things go better than you had initially expected, you will end up with more money in your bank account.

 A common mistake made by many salon owners is poor planning and setting unrealistic expectations in terms of the cash flow.
-Underestimating the expenses, overestimating the potential income, and failing to recognize that money will come in slowly, are mistakes you should avoid if you want to run a successful salon business.
+Underestimating the expenses, overestimating the potential income, and failing to recognize that money will come in slowly, are mistakes you should avoid if you want to run a successful hair salon.

 You need to know the features and benefits of each service stated on your brochure and each product on your shelves.
 Features inform the client about the characteristics of products or services, and the benefits encourage the client to buy.
 Talk about the benefits, why should the client buy your product or service?
 Be confident in explaining the features and benefits to your customers.
 By so doing you will create interest and motivate them to purchase what you're selling.